Vincent Alexis-Laona, Instructional Coach

 Kristin Hart, Dean of Students

 Kristin Hart feels humbled to work everyday with such an amazing staff and inspirational students!
 Previously, Mrs. Hart taught second grade at James Elementary in Kansas City, Missouri and is an alumna of Teach For America.
-She spent her two summers in Tulsa, Oklahoma, supporting and coaching incoming Teach For America corps members.
+She spent her two summers in Tulsa, OK, supporting and coaching incoming Teach For America corps members.
 Mrs. Hart received her Bachelor of Arts in Speech: Communications at Saint Mary’s College and her Master of Education from the University of Missouri-St. Louis.
-Mrs. Hart earned an additional degree from RELAY Graduate School of Education.
+Mrs. Hart earned an additional degree from RELAY Graduate School of Education and is excited for another strong year of learning for students at the Kauffman School.

 Jerrad Jones, Director of Finance